 TTFACs cannot be revised or updated.
 Where a TTFAC is cancelled, members can make another application, provided they have not had an R B C E.

-HMRC confirmed it will bring forward legislation to ensure previous lump sums paid do not retrospectively become unauthorised payments.
-This could apply where recalculating the allowances reveals that the member should have had no lump sum allowance payable.
+If you pay a PCLS having relied on information on an inaccurate TTFAC, the overpaid portion remains an authorised payment.
+If you pay a trivial commutation lump sum due to an inaccurate TTFAC, the lump sum is still considered an authorised payment.

 Paying a P C L S